Physician Associate National Examination

 Example topic: Endocrine and metabolic

-During a routine check-up, a 45-year-old man with a history of hypertension and type 2 diabetes mellitus, both managed with medication, presents to your clinic.
-His BMI is 30, and he leads a sedentary life while consuming a diet high in saturated fats.
-Blood tests recently conducted reveal elevated levels of total cholesterol and LDL, coupled with low HDL.
-Although asymptomatic, he is concerned about his cardiovascular risk.
-Which is the most suitable next step to address his hyperlipidaemia?
+A 45-year-old male patient presents to your clinic for a routine check-up.
+He has a history of hypertension and type 2 diabetes mellitus, both of which are currently managed with medication.
+His BMI is 30, and he admits to a sedentary lifestyle with a diet high in saturated fats.
+Recent blood tests reveal elevated total cholesterol and LDL levels, with low HDL.
+He is currently asymptomatic but is concerned about his cardiovascular risk.
+What is the most appropriate next step in managing this patient's hyperlipidaemia?

 TestResult